- Friday September 27th at 5 pm and

 Foodies.
 If you find yourself flipping channels between the Food Network and the Phantom Gourmet you are probably a Foodie – someone whose quest for good food goes from casual to calculated.
 Though it’s not Zagat rated (yet), you can find some amazing home-cooking at the Ye Olde Redding Faire.

 You’ll be too full after the dinner to munch on much else, but head over to the Bake Table for a variety of home-baked goods to take home.
-Return on Saturday morning and you’ll find Mrs. Lois Steele hard at work, making her famous Mrs. Steele’s Fried Dough.
+The faire continues the tradition of Mrs. Steele’s Famous Fried Dough and now will feature FRIED PICKLES as well on both Friday and Saturday..
 Once lunch comes around stop by the Picnic Basket for an amazing overstuffed lobster roll and cup of chili.
 Pick up a plate of fudge at the Fudge Table or a homemade caramel apple at the Farm Stand to end the two-day feast on a sweet note.

 The Bargain-Hunter.
 You are a coupon-cutting, comparison-shopping, lean, mean, bargain hunting machine.
 In this economy folks are looking for bargains that can stretch the family dollar, and there are plenty of opportunities to be found at the Faire.
 From furniture to home goods, toys to fine items like china, glassware, and jewelry, the Faire sells it all – and at ridiculously low prices.
 Faire organizers search eBay for comparable items and then cut those online prices in half for the Faire customers.